-For the purpose of determining fees and tuition, students enrolling in Waubonsee are classified as district students, out-of-district students or out-of-state students.
-To qualify as a district resident, students must reside within the district for at least 30 days immediately prior to the beginning of the semester.
+For the purpose of determining fees and tuition, Waubonsee students are classified as in-district students, out-of-district students, out-of-state students or international students.
+To qualify as in-district, students must reside (live) within the district for at least 30 days immediately prior to the beginning of the semester.
+Students may be required to furnish legal evidence proving residence.
 All questions of residency and pertinent fees should be directed to Registration and Records.

-Safety
+Safety and Security

 Waubonsee Community College is committed to providing a safe and secure campus environment for all students, faculty, staff and community members.
-Emergency Management and Safety: A Guide for Students and Community Members provides basic information on what to do in a variety of possible emergency situations on campus.
-This guide is available for download at Waubonsee's website.
+Emergency Preparedness and Safety: A Guide for Students and Community Members provides basic information on what to do in a variety of possible emergency situations on campus.
+Visit www. waubonsee.edu/safety to download a copy of this guide.